renuo/applications-setup-guide/ruby_on_rails/initialise_gitflow.md

 Then push also your new develop branch `git push --set-upstream origin develop`

-If you opted in for the testing environment is time to push also that branch:
+Is time to push also to the testing branch:

 ```bash
 git checkout -b testing
 git push --set-upstream origin testing